Advertorial

 *Omega-3, Iron, and Probiotics (third trimester) **Varies based on trimester

-Ritual is cheapest at $39 per month, but contains only half the nutrients provided by the Perelel and Needed supplements.
+Ritual is cheapest at $39 per month, but contains only half the nutrients provided by Perelel and Needed.
 Most notably, it does not contain EPA, vitamin B6 or calcium.
 Ritual offers a Probiotic add-on for $43.20/month, which women could consider during the third trimester.

-Expect to obtain 24-25 nutrients from Perelel’s prenatal supplement packs for $49.50 per month.
-Needed is slightly more expensive at $50.99/month, providing 26 nutrients.
-However, Needed does not include Omega-3, Iron, or Probiotics - some of the most important nutrients for pregnant women.
+Expect between 24 and 26 nutrients from Perelel’s prenatal supplement packs at $49.50, and from Needed at $50.99/month.
+However, Needed does not include omega-3, iron, or probiotics - some of the most important nutrients for pregnant women.
 Instead, these must be purchased as add-ons, which increase the cost to over $140 in some months.

-For $49.50, Perelel is the easy pick for value.
-Testers appreciated the straightforward nature of the subscription – simply select your trimester, and the guesswork and research is done for you.
-Plus, when you subscribe with your expected due date, they will ensure your subscription automatically updates alongside your pregnancy without any changes needed on your end so the right trimester-specific pack shows up on your doorstep each month.
+For $49.50, Perelel is the clear pick for value.
+Testers appreciated the straightforward nature of the subscription - select your trimester, and the guesswork and research is done for you.
+Plus, when you subscribe with your expected due date, they will ensure your subscription automatically updates alongside your pregnancy, so the right trimester-specific pack shows up on your doorstep each month.

 The Verdict is in: Perelel is the Best Prenatal Supplement.